Sony XBR65X930E 4K HDR Ultra HD TV Review

 - 1 Ethernet input

 - 1 Digital optical audio output

 - 1 Analog audio output 3.5 mm

-The XBR65X930E delivered impressive overall picture quality.
-Image detail and clarity were first rate on this TV, resulting in a very three dimensional picture with exceptional image depth.
-This performance was best revealed while viewing 4K and 4K HDR images, where as 1080p images were less revealing when compared to standard 4K images.
+The XBR65X930E delivered an impressive overall picture quality.
+Image detail and clarity were first-rate on this TV, resulting in a very three-dimensional picture with exceptional image depth.
+This performance was best revealed while viewing 4K and 4K HDR images, whereas 1080p images were less revealing when compared to standard 4K images.

 4K HDR content delivered the best picture quality on this TV.
 One example of this outstanding performance was of a shot taken from inside a room with a dimly lit interior with a view of a window showing the outdoors on a bright sunny day.